RexOps/repositorio/README.md

 ### Docker

 If you also want to manage your private docker registry with repositorio you can do this as well.
 Currently this feature is in an early development stage.
-We welcome any feedback and patched.
+We welcome any feedback and patches.

 Current development stage: